Fine-Grained Cryptanalysis: Tight Conditional Bounds for Dense k-SUM and k-XOR: Hardness of Dense -SUM

 \item \textbf{Bounding the correlation using discrete Fourier analysis.} We bound the correlation, the right hand side of~\eqref{eq:summary-bound1}, in two steps: \begin{enumerate} \item \emph{Partitioning into 2-dimensional subspaces.} We use the structure of solutions to the $k$-SUM problem to show that it is sufficient to bound $\sum_{S \in U} M_{p,q,r}(S)$ over two-dimensional subspaces $U = \{a S_1 + b S_2:a,b \in \integers_{p}\} \seq \integers_p^r$ of a certain kind.

 \item \emph{Bounding $\sum_S M_{p,q,r}(S)$ over 2-dimensional subspaces.} We bound $\sum_{S \in U} M_{p,q,r}(S)$ over two-dimensional subspaces $U$, using a combinatorial approach.
 Specifically, we represent this sum as the bias introduced in an event, caused by the dependence between $x,y$.
-We show that this bias is related to a Littlewood-Offord-type problem~\cite{LO43}, and use an antichain argument (which is a classical tool in Littlewood-Offord theory -- see~\cite{Erdos45}) along with simple number theoretic estimates, to bound it. \end{enumerate} Combination of the two steps completes the proof. \end{enumerate}
+We show that this bias is related to a Littlewood-Offord-type problem~\cite{LO43}.
+Specifically, in Lemma~\ref{lem:mag5} we relate $M_{p,q,r}(S)$ to the probability $\pr[\langle S, u\rangle = 0]$ for a random vector $u \in \integers_p^r$.
+This probability concerns the event where the sum of random variables $\langle S, u\rangle = \sum_i S_i u_i$ equals $0$.
+Bounding this type of probability is common in Littlewood-Offord theory.
+To this end, we use a classical antichain argument (see~\cite{Erdos45}) along with simple number theoretic estimates. \end{enumerate} \end{enumerate}